 Your Medicare card, often called your Medicare red, white, and blue card, is your proof of Medicare coverage.
 It has a few key pieces of information on it:

-The Parts of Original Medicare you're enrolled in (Part A and/or Part B)
+The Parts of Original Medicare you're enrolled in (Part A and/or Part B).

-The effective dates of your Part A and/or Part B coverage
+The effective dates of your Part A and/or Part B coverage.

 For reference, below is a sample of what your Medicare red, white, and blue card should look like.

-If you’re already drawing from Social Security, you should receive your Medicare card a few months before you turn 65.
 If you aren’t already drawing from Social Security, you’ll need to sign up for Medicare.
-Once you do, you’ll receive your Medicare red, white, and blue card in the mail a few weeks later.
+Once you do, you’ll receive your Medicare red, white, and blue card in the mail along with the rest of your welcome packet.

 Your red, white, and blue Medicare card is your primary insurance card if you’re on Original Medicare.
 If you enroll in additional Medicare coverage via a Medigap plan, prescription drug plan, or Medicare Advantage plan, you may receive additional insurance cards.
-Understanding what each is for and which you should use when you visit your doctor or pharmacist is important to ensure you receive proper coverage and pay the right amount.

 Many people on Original Medicare choose to add a Medigap (Medicare Supplement) plan to their coverage to help cover the 20% of costs that Original Medicare doesn’t cover.
 If you enroll in a Medigap plan, you’ll receive a Medigap insurance card from your carrier.
-Bring both this and your Original Medicare card with you when you visit the doctor to ensure your coverage is honored and you pay the right amount.

 Original Medicare doesn’t cover prescription drugs.
 As such, many Medicare recipients choose to enroll in a separate prescription drug (Part D) plan.
 If you do, you’ll receive an insurance card from your prescription plan’s carrier.
 We recommend bringing both this card and your Medicare card to the pharmacy with you.
-Always be sure your pharmacist has your latest prescription drug plan information to ensure you get the best price for your prescriptions!
+Always be sure your pharmacist has your latest prescription drug plan information to ensure you get the best price for your prescriptions.

 If you choose to enroll in a Medicare Advantage plan, you’ll receive an insurance card from your carrier.
 You’ll use this card at the doctor’s office instead of your Medicare red, white, and blue card.
 If your Medicare Advantage plan also comes with prescription drug coverage (as many do), you’ll also use this card at the pharmacy.

-Some Medicare Advantage plans offer flex spending cards for seniors as an added benefit.
-These flex cards have money on them and can be used to pay for medical expenses, like copayments, and over-the-counter medications and supplies.
+They can sometimes also be used to help pay for utilities and groceries.
 Not every Medicare Advantage plan comes with a flex card.
 Plans that do offer flex cards will have different rules for using them.
 If you have a flex card and aren’t sure how to use it, we’re here to help!
-Just give us a call at (855) 900-2427 and we’ll help you use this valuable benefit.

 If you have Original Medicare, you should carry your Medicare red, white, and blue card with you when you leave the house.
 If you also have a prescription drug plan and/or a Medigap plan, you should bring those cards as well.

 If you’ve enrolled in a Medicare Advantage plan, you should bring that card with you when you leave the house.
-If you also have a stand alone prescription drug plan, you should bring that card with you as well.
+If you also have a stand-alone prescription drug plan, you should bring that card with you as well.

 Technically, it’s not illegal to laminate your Medicare card, but it’s not recommended.
 Some doctors use card scanners that work best with paper.
 Some Medicare beneficiaries choose to protect their Medicare cards with plastic sleeves.